-Immerse yourself in Spanish language, history, and culture during this six-week intensive program in Madrid, Spain's cultural and political capital.
+Immerse yourself in Spanish language, history, and culture during this five-and-a-half-week intensive program in Madrid, Spain's cultural and political capital.

 All students register for a total of two course units (c.u.)*.
 Course offerings are subject to change.
-Students attending this program enroll in two classes at either the 200- or 300-level.
-The minimum requirement to participate in the program is successful completion of SPAN 140, 134 or 145 (or equivalent) by the start of the program.
+The minimum requirement to participate in the program is successful completion of SPAN 0400, 0305, 0340 (or equivalent) by the start of the program.

 Foundations of Spanish Culture and Civilization